amitrajaraman/notes/hs-101/main.md

 # Lecture 7

 Similar to the price elasticity of supply, we define the _price elasticity of demand_.
 There are several factors that must be taken into account when analyzing it:
-* Availability of subtitutes - Goods with close substitutes tend to have higher elasticity because consumers can easily switch between goods.
+* Availability of substitutes - Goods with close substitutes tend to have higher elasticity because consumers can easily switch between goods.
 * Necessities v. luxuries - Necessities usually have inelastic demands whereas luxuries have elastic demands.
 Whether something is a necessity or a luxury depends on the properties of the buyer, it is not some intrinsic property of the good.
 * Definition of the market - By "definition", we mean where we draw the boundaries of the market.
 Narrowly defined markets such as vanilla ice-cream may be very elastic whereas broadly defined markets such as food are inelastic.
 * Time horizon - If we have a longer time to adjust, the demand tends to be more elastic.